 4. Safety 1st Guide 65 Convertible Car Seat

 If you plan on traveling while your child is very young, you’ll have specific car seat needs, i.e.l, a rear-facing option.
 You’ll also want something comfortable and properly supports your young baby.

 This travel car seat from Safety 1st does just that and can be used with children who are as little as 5 pounds.
 While in rear-facing mode, it can be used until your baby weighs 40 pounds.
 After that, switch to forward-facing until your child weighs 65 pounds.

 The comfortable padding is particularly helpful during long trips.
 Side-impact protection, an adjustable harness, and a compact design can make it a good choice for everyday use as well.
 This unit does feature the LATCH system for use in cars.

 There’s plenty of padding and, for smaller and younger children, it even has an additional insert.
 This can be removed when it’s no longer needed.

 Even once the insert has been removed, the integrated cushioning is robust.
 It’s a great place for your infant to rest their head during the journey and catch a nap, making it comfortable enough for an everyday ride.

 Can Be Used Rear- and Forward-Facing

 The flexibility to use this car seat both rear- and forward-facing allows you to use this car seat longer.
-Forward facing, it’ll last you all the way through 65 pounds.
-By the time your child reaches the maximum weight, they may be tall enough that they no longer need a booster seat.
+Forward-facing, it’ll last you all the way through 65 pounds.
+By the time your child reaches the maximum weight, they may be tall enough to need a booster seat no longer.